xchen1211/business_card/README.md

 ## Tech stack:
 React.js, Amazon AWS Lambda, Python Boto3, DynamoDB, Cognito, Amplify, S3.

 The front end used React.js and the app is host on Amazon AWS.
-S3 was set up for profile picture upload, and Amplify and Cognito are used for users' sign up/sign in/sign out.
+S3 was set up for profile picture upload, and Amplify and Cognito are used for authentication and user management.

+## Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: